Losing Weight After 60 Is Hard – Here Are 13 Ways to Drop the Pounds

 Other ways to manage stress are to consider meditation, prayer, and nature walks.

-The app called Simple Habit has free, quick meditations that you can try if you’re interested in giving meditation a shot.
+The app called Pocket Yoga is particularly great for beginners if you’re interested in giving meditation a shot.

 Sleep has incredible effects on your overall health.